-428 Marlborough was designed by Cummings and Sears, architect, and built in 1886 by Thomas Lyon, mason, for merchandise and food broker Albert Henry Morse and his wife, Ella Josephine (Frost) Morse.
-He is shown as the owner of 428 Marlborough on the original building permit application, dated May 28, 1886.
+428 Marlborough was designed by Cummings and Sears, architects, and built in 1886 by Thomas Lyon, mason, for merchandise and food broker Albert Henry Morse and his wife, Ella Josephine (Frost) Morse.
+He is shown as the owner on the original building permit application, dated May 28, 1886.

-Albert and Ada Morse continued to live at 428 Marlborough during the 1930-1931 winter season, after which they moved to an apartment at 360 Beacon.
-They also maintained a home in Manchester.
+Albert and Ada Morse continued to live at 428 Marlborough during the 1930-1931 winter season, but moved thereafter to an apartment at 360 Beacon.
+They also maintained a home in Manchester, Massachusetts.

-By 1939, 428 Marlborough was owned by Warren-Stevens Inc.
+On May 18, 1939, 428 Marlborough was acquired from Albert Morse by real estate dealers Warren-Stevens Inc.